 Define proper titles and descriptions for sitelink candidate pages

-Besides using the proper anchor text when linking to key pages, it’s also important to use the correct page titles and meta description on those pages.
+Besides using the proper anchor text when linking to key pages, it’s also important to use the correct page titles and meta descriptions on those pages.

 For example, if you want your ABOUT US page to appear as a sitelink in Google, make sure that the title of the page is ABOUT US and not anything else and that it has a good meta description.